tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Tremors

+_Recharge 11+:_ You cause a minor quake, and each nearby non-huge (or larger) non-flying creature in the battle can roll a disengage check as a free action.
+Each affected creature loses its move action during its next turn.

+**Quirk:** Agoraphobia.

+---

 #### Unrelenting

 You may drain and heal using Recoveries from your nearby allies on a two-for-one basis – one nearby ally loses two Recoveries, you get the healing benefit of one of them.
 The armor activates automatically when you go below 50 hit points.
 You get to pick who you drain – they don’t get to refuse, but can cut you off forever after being drained.
 If an ally cuts you off, you may never drain them with the armor again.